Transcripts and Records

 Course enrollment and degree verification is verified for current and past quarters by Student Academic Services.

 Visit the SPU Student Academic Services website to learn how to access an unofficial transcript or request an official transcript.
-There is a $5 fee for each official transcript, payable at the time it is ordered.

 Since the University is fully accredited by the Northwest Commission on Colleges and Universities (NWCCU), credits earned at Seattle Pacific University are usually transferable to other accredited colleges and universities.
 The decision concerning the applicability of transfer credits to a specific degree or certificate program at another institution rests solely on that institution.
 For this reason, it is wise to confer with your program advisor at the institution to which you will transfer if you expect to apply credits earned at Seattle Pacific University to a degree program at another institution.